ibm-messaging/mq-jms-spring/README.md

 push compiled jars to either a local repository (typically under `$HOME/.m2`) or to Maven Central.
 When signing/authentication of modules is required, use the `gradle.properties.template` file as a starter for your own `gradle.properties`.

 Java 17 is required as the compiler level when building this package, as that is the baseline for Spring 3.
+Compiler directives are used to build the Spring 2 version as compatible with the older Java 8 runtime.

 The script builds modules for both the JMS2 and JMS3 standards.
-The JMS3 (Jakarta) variant does not have a separate source tree in this repository.
-Instead, the source is generated automatically during the build process, by simply changing package names in the JMS2 code.
+The JMS3 (Jakarta) variant is the primary source.
+The older JMS2 version does not have a separate source tree in this repository.
+Instead, the source is generated automatically during the build process, by simply changing package names in the JMS3 code.
 The created jar files have the same names, but different version numbers.

 ### Spring Boot Applications